AimerGDiaz/Codes_Repository/README.md

 ------------------------------------------------------------------------

-- While, beigin honest I have never used while loop on awks.
-But I do use while structure on bash followed by an awk code, which is, awk as line per line variable mining tool, which employ the next code
+- While, being honest I have never used while loop on awk.
+But I do use while structure on bash followed by an awk code, which is, awk as line per line variable mining tool, which employ the next code structure:
-  structure:

 ``` bash
 echo  "This a toy example; with a semicolon separator structure; and I want to show you; hidden variable X